great-expectations/great_expectations/docs/docusaurus/docs/troubleshooting.md

 See [Identify failed rows in an Expectation](./guides/expectations/advanced/identify_failed_rows_expectations.md).

 ### How can I improve Validation performance with a large Data Asset?

 Use Batches and Spark.
 See [Request data from a Data Asset](./guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset.md) and [Connect to in-memory Data Assets - Spark](./guides/connecting_to_your_data/fluent/in_memory/connect_in_memory_data.md).

 ### I'm experiencing issues with my Expectations and Data Sources after upgrading GX OSS

 Confirm you're using Fluent Data Sources and you have installed the latest version of GX OSS.
 If you're using data connectors, or importing `RuntimeBatchRequest` or `BatchRequest` methods, it's likely you're using an outdated version of GX OSS.
-To confirm you're using the latest version of GX OSS, see [Install GX](/docs/tutorials/quickstart).

 ### How do I adjust the timezone and regional settings in my Data Docs?